|Colors:||white, black, cream, brown|

 This breed is a designer breed and is still relatively new, having only really been introduced in 2000.
 As such, a lot of the information about this breed is taken from his parent breeds.

-The Malchi can suffer from small dog syndrome – he will think he is bigger than his diminutive size, which means that he might have a tendency to try and bully other dogs, even those that are much larger than him.
+The Malchi can suffer from small dog syndrome – he will think he is bigger than his diminutive size, which means that he might tend to try and bully other dogs, even those that are much larger than him.

 Malchi Puppies – Before You Buy…